Associate Professor Ashley Mansell

 - Role: Research Group HeadGroup: Pattern Recognition Receptors and Inflammation

-His research group is primarily interested in understanding how PRRs recognise and signal to initiate the pro-inflammatory response.
-His group has also made critical discoveries on how this pathway is turned off after activation to limit inflammation and stop chronic inflammation.
+His research group is primarily interested in understanding how PRRs recognise and signal to initiate the pro-inflammatory response, with recent focus on the role of the PRR Inflammasome family and their role in inflammatory diseases.
+His group are also investigating TLR-induced immunometabolism and the non-canonical role of STAT3 and TBK kinases in mediating mitochondrial reprogramming and inflammation.
+His group have made critical discoveries on how this pathway is turned off after activation to limit inflammation and therapeutic strategies to target inflammasome-mediated disease.

 He has long-standing collaborations with leading researchers in the field, both within Australia and overseas.